nottrobin/maas-docs/en/installconfig-images.md

 *boot source*.
 The main characteristics of a boot source are its location (URL) and its associated GPG public keyring.

-!!!
-Note:
+[note]
 A *boot resource* is another name for an image.
 So boot resources are found within a boot source.
+[/note]

 MAAS comes configured with a boot source that should suffice for most users: